Procedure for the Transfer of Cases between Social Work and Early Help Teams within the Children and Young People's Service

 Cases will be audited by the Team Manager (or Senior Practitioner in their absence) the day prior to the transfer meeting.
 Each file should have:

 - An up-to-date chronology in line with the procedure (see Chronology Guidance);

 - A transfer summary, an up-to-date and complete Assessment and completed Section 47 (see Child Protection Enquiries (Section 47) Procedure) if appropriate.
 Full LAC documents updated if appropriate;

-- The file must be in good order, (see Case Records and Retention Procedure) and Using Mosaic Guidance with all existing papers appropriately electronically scanned onto the electronic file.
+- The file must be in good order (see Case Records and Retention Procedure) with all existing papers appropriately electronically scanned onto the electronic file.